-Now out of Beta and into the wild, I’ve spent the last couple of months digging into Google Data Studio to get to grips with the platform and get a sense of its strengths and weaknesses for reporting and analysis.
-In this post, I’ll be sharing a few pointers to help get digital marketers started on integrating the product’s strengths into their workflow.
+Now fully out of Beta and into the wild, I’ve spent the last couple of months digging into Google Data Studio to get to grips with the platform and assess its strengths and weaknesses for marketing reporting and analysis.
+In this post, I’ll be looking at the topic of data visualisation and how marketers can use Google Data Studio to create more effective dashboards for better insights.

 What is Google Data Studio and why should I care?